moorepants/application-materials/research-statement.rst

 I also mentor a group that developed a robot to tie a shoe; one of the more complex tasks our human hands perform.
 Lastly, I have developed a desktop balancing robot that will be used to validate the indirect identification methods I developed during my postdoctoral work.
+My current projects can be viewed on my lab website: http://mechmotum.github.io.

 All of my research relies heavily on open source computational data analysis and simulation tools, much of which I have developed and published.
 Most